logo

 5. Data Encryption

-SQL Server supports multiple encryption options:
+SQL Server supports multiple encryption options to protect data at rest and in transit:

 6. Row-Level Security